 Here are some gold stars for your celebration!

 I can hear the voice in your head saying “But how can I have success if I didn’t finish my work?”

-I completely get that, but I think you have misunderstood the experiment.
+I completely get that, but I think that means you have misunderstood the experiment you were running.

 The Nature of the Experiment